 1. Biographical Sketch

-Donald Herbert Davidson was born on March 6th, 1917, in Springfield, Massachusetts, USA.
+Davidson was born on March 6th, 1917, in Springfield, Massachusetts, USA.
 He died suddenly, as a consequence of cardiac arrest following knee surgery, on Aug.
 30, 2003, in Berkeley, California.
-Remaining both physically and philosophically active up until his death, Davidson left behind a number of important and unfinished projects including a major book on the nature of predication.
+Remaining both physically and philosophically active up until his death, Davidson left behind several important and unfinished projects including a major book on the nature of predication.
 The latter volume was published posthumously (see Davidson 2005b), together with two additional volumes of collected essays (Davidson 2004, 2005a), under the guidance of Marcia Cavell.

 Davidson completed his undergraduate study at Harvard, graduating in 1939.
 His early interests were in literature and classics and, as an undergraduate, Davidson was strongly influenced by A. N. Whitehead.
 After starting graduate work in classical philosophy (completing a Master’s degree in 1941), Davidson’s studies were interrupted by service with the US Navy in the Mediterranean from 1942–45.
 He continued work in classical philosophy after the war, graduating from Harvard in 1949 with a dissertation on Plato’s ‘Philebus’ (1990b).
 By this time, however, the direction of Davidson’s thinking had already, under Quine’s influence, changed quite dramatically (the two having first met at Harvard in 1939–40) and he had begun to move away from the largely literary and historical concerns that had preoccupied him as an undergraduate towards a more strongly analytical approach.

 While his first position was at Queen’s College in New York, Davidson spent much of the early part of his career (1951–1967) at Stanford University.
 He subsequently held positions at Princeton (1967–1970), Rockefeller (1970–1976), and the University of Chicago (1976–1981).
-From 1981 until his death he worked at the University of California, Berkeley.
-Davidson was the recipient of a number of awards and fellowships and was a visitor at many universities around the world.
-Davidson was married three times, with his third marriage, in 1984, being to Marcia Cavell, who undertook the editing of Davidson’s posthumously published essays.
-For more on Davidson’s biography, as well as reminiscences from those who knew him, see Baghramian 2013.
+From 1981 until his death, he worked at the University of California, Berkeley.
+Davidson was the recipient of several awards and fellowships and was a visitor at many universities around the world.
+He was married three times, to the artist Virginia Davidson, from whom he was divorced but with whom he had his only child, then to the psychologist Nancy Hirschberg, who died in 1979, and finally, in 1984, to Marcia Cavell.
+Davidson’s posthumously published essays are edited by Cavell, and she was also an important influence on Davidson as well as drawing on Davidson’s thinking in her own work (see esp.
+Cavell 1993).
+For more on Davidson’s biography, including reminiscences from those who knew him, see Baghramian 2013.
+The Donald Davidson papers, which include course notes, professional correspondence, administrative materials, and academic writings, are held in the Bancroft Library at the University of California, Berkeley.
+In the late 1990s, under the auspices of the Centre for Philosophy of the Natural and Social Sciences, at the London School of Economics, Davidson participated in a series of recorded one-on-one conversations with many of the leading figures in philosophy at the time – including, among others, Quine, Nancy Cartwright, Richard Rorty, Peter Strawson, and Michael Dummett (Davidson, 1997).
+These recordings, now available online and elsewhere, provide valuable additional insight into both the style and content of Davidson’s thought.

 2. Action and Mind